Learning a Tree-Structured Ising Model in Order to Make Predictions: Introduction

 \section{Introduction}

+Markov random fields, or undirected graphical models, are a useful way to represent high-dimensional probability distributions \cite{wainwright2008graphical,koller2009probabilistic}.
+A Markov random field is a probability distribution described by a graph: each node in the graph corresponds to a random variable, and the variables are required to satisfy the Markov property whereby a variable is conditionally independent of all other variables given its neighbors.

-Markov random fields, or undirected graphical models, are a useful way to represent high-dimensional probability distributions.
-Their practical utility is in part due to: 1) edges between variables capture direct interaction, which make the model \emph{interpretable} and 2) the graph structure facilitates efficient approximate \emph{inference} from partial observations, for example using loopy belief propagation or variational methods.
-The inference task of interest to us in this paper is evaluation of conditional probabilities or marginals, e.g. $\P(X_i=+|X_\SS = x_\SS)$ or $\P(x_{\SS})$, having observed a subset of values $x_\SS$ for a set of variables $\SS$.
+The practical utility of Markov random fields is in large part due to 1) edges between variables capture direct interactions, which make the model \emph{interpretable} and 2) the graph structure facilitates efficient approximate \emph{inference} from partial observations, for example using loopy belief propagation or variational methods.
+A prediction for $X_i$ based on observed values $X_\SS=x_\SS$ for a subset of variables $\SS$ can be easily obtained from the conditional probability $P(X_i=x_i|X_\SS = x_\SS)$.
+The inference task relevant to this paper is therefore evaluation of conditional probabilities or marginals.

-In applications it is often necessary to learn the model from data.
-It makes sense to measure accuracy of the learned model in a manner corresponding to the intended use.
+In applications it is often necessary to learn the model from data, and it makes sense to measure accuracy of the learned model in a manner corresponding to the intended use.
 While in some applications it is of interest to learn the graph itself, in many machine learning problems the focus is on making predictions.
-In the literature, learning the graph is called \emph{structure learning}; this problem has been studied extensively in recent years, see e.g. \cite{meinshausen2006high,BMS08,abbeel2006learning,ravikumar2010high,meila2001learning}.
-In this paper we consider the problem of learning a good model \emph{for the purpose of performing subsequent inference}.
-This objective has been called ``inferning"~\cite{heinemann2014inferning}, and has received significantly less attention.
+In the literature, learning the graph is called \emph{structure learning}; this problem has been studied extensively in recent years, see e.g. \cite{meinshausen2006high,BMS08,vuffray2016interaction,abbeel2006learning,ravikumar2010high,meila2001learning}.
+In contrast, we consider in this paper the problem of learning a good model \emph{for the purpose of performing subsequent prediction from partial observations}. \rvw{For instance, one might wish to use the learned model to predict the preference of a user for an item in a recommendation system based on ratings obtained for a few items.} This objective has been called ``inferning" (inference + learning)~\cite{heinemann2014inferning}, and has received significantly less attention.
+This paper contains, to the best of our knowledge, the first results on estimating graphical models with a prediction-centric loss that are applicable to the high-dimensional setting.

+Structure learning becomes statistically more challenging, meaning more data is required, when interactions between variables are very weak or very strong \cite{santhanam2012information, bento2009graphical,tandon2014information}.
+It is intuitively clear that very weak edges are difficult to detect, leading to non-identifiability of the model.
+The goal of this paper is to show that learning a model that makes accurate predictions is possible even when structure learning is not.